Looking for the best things to do in Orillia, the gateway to Ontario cottage country?

-One of the best things to do in Orillia for adults is a day trip or weekend getaway to Casino Rama.
+One of the best things to do in Orillia for adults is a day trip or weekend getaway to Casino Rama Resort.

-The entertainment complex features a luxury hotel, spa, casino, live theatre and restaurants.
-The Chippewas of Rama First Nation and Ontario Lottery and Gaming Corporation launched the popular Casino in Orillia in July, 1996.
+The Chippewas of Rama First Nation and Ontario Lottery and Gaming Corporation launched the popular Casino a 10 minute drive outside of downtown Orillia in July, 1996.

-The resort consists of a 289-room hotel, a world-class casino with a 192,000 sq ft floor, a 5,000-seat Entertainment Centre, and ten restaurants.
+The resort consists of a 289-room hotel, world-class spa, casino with a 192,000 sq ft floor, a 5,000-seat Entertainment Centre, and ten restaurants.
 The casino features 2500 slot machines and 110 table games.

 We suggest booking a trip to Casino Rama around its entertainment schedule.
-Previous artists who have graced the stage include Mariah Carey, Christina Aguilera, Diana Ross, Kelly Clarkson, Faith Hill, Gloria Estefan, Jewel, Carrie Underwood, Alicia Keys, Olivia Newton John, Tony Bennett, Michael Bolton, Jeff Foxworthy and Jay Leno.
+Popular artists who have graced the stage in the past include Mariah Carey, Christina Aguilera, Diana Ross, Kelly Clarkson, Faith Hill, Gloria Estefan, Jewel, Carrie Underwood, Alicia Keys, Olivia Newton John, Tony Bennett, Michael Bolton, Jeff Foxworthy and Jay Leno.

 Couchiching Beach Park